|

 [SLAVERY.
 MOUNT VERNON.
 WEST FORD].
 MARY BOWLES [ARMISTEAD] SELDEN,

 Autograph Letter Signed, to John Augustine Washington III, hand delivered by West Ford; JOHN AUGUSTINE WASHINGTON III.
 Autograph List of Slaves.
-Single folio leaf with autograph address on verso.
+In light pencil on verso.
 [Alexandria, Virginia], [1845].

 Mary B. Selden was the grandmother of Eleanor Love Selden, who married John Augustine Washington III in 1843.
 She regrets not being able to furnish Washington with the services of one of her slaves as a stacker for the upcoming wheat harvest.